ibexa/documentation-user/docs/shop_administration/manage_users.md

 ![Invite members from the Customer Portal](img/cp_invite_members_portal.png)

-Then, in a pop-up window fill out email addresses one by one, or use a drag and drop to upload a file with an email list.
+Then, in a pop-up window fill out email addresses one by one, or use drag and drop to upload a file with a list of emails.
 You also have to assign a Role to each new member from a drop-down list.
 Click **Send** to send out invitations.